 ROM: Extraction is another game for which we published a full in-depth review alongside its launch.
 Check it out here.
 ROM: Extraction places you in the shoes of an extractor whose mission is to break into an alien underground base, steal their eggs and GTHO.
 The gameplay starts when it’s time to GTHO.
 Needless to say, things get a little hectic.
 You’re placed on an elevator platform your team has lost control of, and you are stuck with an onslaught of robot alien baddies running straight for you, while you wait for your team to regain control of the elevator to get you out of there (alive, hopefully).
 Lights are flashing.
 Your team reports in your ear, “They’re coming, get ready!” and you’re off.
 They come at you from all sides, in groups of about 10, shooting and ducking behind parts of the environment.

 Your one task is to stay alive while your rescue ship is being readied (and score as many points possible).
 You have one secret super weapon: orbs.
 Oh and your gun has the ability to slow time, which leads to some of the most awesome visuals while you battle it out with the enemy.
-You’re encouraged to “Throw, Slow, and Shoot,” by the devs First Contact, and it works.
+You’re encouraged to “Throw, slow, and shoot,” by the devs First Contact, and it works.
 For instance, I can throw an orb, slow down time, and then shoot the orb right as it approaches the enemy, and it will explode in a spectacle of light and of what looks like space collapsing in on itself destroying any nearby bots.
-This makes for some fast paced fps action with stunning visuals to bewilder you along the way.
+This makes for some fast-paced FPS action with stunning visuals to bewilder you along the way.
 Plus they recently added a whole new level and new gun, which changes things up quite a bit, but I won’t spoil that for you.
 Go check it out for yourself!

-This title, was on my radar before its release as I’d been waiting for a Ninja Gaiden/Devil May Cry type VR game since I first tried VR.
+Sairento VR was on my radar before its release as I’d been waiting for a Ninja Gaiden/Devil May Cry type VR game since I first tried VR.
 This is the first game to come closest to realizing these amazing gameplay mechanics, and doing it successfully in VR.
 Again, it’s no surprise we published a full in-depth review for Sairento when it first launched, which you can check out here.

 In Sairento, you get to step into the shoes of a futuristic cyber samurai.
 What sets Sairento apart the most is its fantastic locomotion system and the freedom it offers.
 You can jump, double-jump, wall run, and even slide on landing, all with zero motion sickness (as reported by most users).
 This is where Sairento shines, allowing you the freedom to pick any weapon you want for your load-out, and then equip relics (modifiers) to your weapons and armor.
 You can play how you want to play, then dive in and go crazy running along walls while decapitating your foes.
 Once you start to achieve a style to your slaughtering, you’ll really feel like an action movie star.
 I personally play with dual katanas, occasionally using slow motion mid-air.
 I may grab a gun to shoot one or two enemies off in the distance, leaving enough time to re-equip my katana before I land and deliver even more carnage, as I slide toward my next foe with my blade already in motion.